powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 #### _Load Data_

 Every _Load Data_ record represents one load.
-Multiple loads are allowed at the same bus by specifying one _Load Data_ record with the same bus and different load identifier.
+Multiple loads are allowed at the same bus by specifying one _Load Data_ record with the same bus and different load identifiers.
 Each record defines a new load in the PowSyBl grid model associated with its corresponding voltage level and with the following attributes:
 - **Id** according to the pattern `<n>-L<m>` where `n` represents the PSS®E bus number (field `I` in the _Load Data_ record) and `m` is the PSS®E alphanumeric load identifier (field `ID` in the _Load Data_ record).
 - **ConnectableBus** PowSyBl bus identifier assigned to the PSS®E bus number (field `I` in the _Load Data_ record).
 - **P0** Active power.
 It is copied from PSS®E field `PL`.